Los Angeles Laws and Regulations Pertaining to Truck Drivers

 The laws and regulations mentioned on this page are just a few of the hundreds of guidelines truckers are required to comply with.
 Failing to abide by FMCSA regulations cannot only lead to a disastrous accident but result in hefty fines.

-Truck Accident Attorney in Glendale, CA
+Truck Accident Attorney in Burbank, CA

 You will need experienced legal counsel if you have been injured in a commercial truck accident.
 It doesn’t matter if you were driving a commercial truck or a standard vehicle, Yarian Accident & Injury Lawyers, APC is here to help.
 In our 20 years of service, we have been able to secure settlements in the millions for our personal injury clients.